bradfrost/atomic-design/chapter-1.md

 ### In it for the long haul
 There's no doubt style guides help teams effectively get things done in the here and now.
 But much like a fine wine, style guides increase in value over time.
 The beautiful thing about interface design systems is that they can and should be modified, extended, and refined for years to come.

 As previously mentioned, creating a custom pattern library requires a lot of hard work up front, but that hard work should  provide a structural foundation for future iteration and refinement.
-Learnings gathered from analytics, user testing, AB testing, and experience should be incorporated into the style guide, making a
+Learnings gathered from analytics, user testing, AB testing, and experience should be incorporated into the style guide, making it a powerful hub for truth, knowledge, and best practices.

-Even if you were to undertake a major redesign, you'll find that many of the structural interface building blocks will remain the same.
+Better yet, even if you were to undertake a major redesign you'll find that many of the structural interface building blocks will remain the same.
 You'll still have forms, buttons, headings, other common interface patterns, so there's no need to throw the baby out with the bath water.
 A style guide provides a rock-solid foundation for all future work, even if that future work may look totally different.

 ## Style guide challenges
 By now the benefits of creating design systems should be abundantly clear, and hopefully visions of sugar plums and beautiful style guides are dancing through your head.
 But in order to reach style guide nirvana, you must first overcome the many treacherous challenges that come with the territory.

 ### A matter of time
 > The hard part is building the machine that builds the product.” <cite>[Dennis Crowley](http://techcrunch.com/2011/03/03/founder-stories-foursquare-crowley-machine/) </cite>